Due to these updates, SEO experts all around the world have had to modify their on-page SEO tactics to reclaim their former search engine rankings.

+Sometimes using a keyword too often can be detrimental to your site’s SEO.
 This is especially true if you repeat the keywords over and over in your H1, H2, H3 tags.

 Internal linking helps reduce your site’s bounce rate and makes the user stay engaged in your site longer.
 In addition to this, it can also provide a slight boost to your organic traffic.

-Link from high-authority pages on your site to pages that you’d like to rank for.
-It really works!
+Here’s a simple trick: Link from top-ranking pages on your site to pages that you’d like to rank for.

 Have you ever given up sharing a shareable piece of content just because you couldn’t find the social sharing buttons?
 It has happened to me several times.
-That’s why I recommend using a social bar which follows the content right to the bottom of the page.
+That’s why I recommend using a social bar that follows the content right to the bottom of the page.
 This allows readers to share the content on your site whenever they’d like.

-14) Use a Number in Your Title Tag
+18. Use a Number in Your Title Tag

 Check out these Buzzfeed articles below.
 Notice anything unique?